genestack/user-docs/docs/user-guide/doc-odm-user-guide/api-reference.md

 # API Reference: Single-Cell HDF5 Transformation (Processors Controller)

 > **Related documentation:** For conceptual background on configurations, images, and jobs, see [About Single-Cell HDF5 Transformations in ODM](about-sc-hdf5-transformations.md).
-For step-by-step usage of these endpoints, see the the [Single-cell data in ODM: Getting Started](quickstart-sc.md) and [How-to Guides](how-to-sc-hdf5-transformations.md).
+For step-by-step usage of these endpoints, see the [Single-cell data in ODM: Getting Started](quickstart-sc.md) and [How-to Guides](how-to-sc-hdf5-transformations.md).
 For the configuration `data` object schema, see the [Configuration Reference](configuration-reference.md).

 This reference describes all endpoints in the ODM Processors Controller API used to manage and execute single-cell HDF5 transformations.
 Endpoints are grouped into three resources: Transformation Configurations, Transformation Images, and Transformation Jobs.